lupyuen/lupyuen.github.io/src/lora2.md

 - __Awesome Tools__: RAKwireless WisBlock, Airspy SDR, RF Explorer

-Now is the __right time to build LoRa gadgets.__ Stay tuned for more LoRa Adventures!
+Now is the __right time to build LoRa gadgets.__ Stay tuned for more LoRa and LoRaWAN Adventures!

 Meanwhile there's plenty more code in the [__BL602 IoT SDK__](https://github.com/bouffalolab/bl_iot_sdk) to be deciphered and documented: __ADC, DAC, WiFi, Bluetooth LE,__ ...